Vedanta Press

-Main Titles
+Selected publications

 Several of the Vedanta Press books were adopted by Colleges and Universities as a standard textbook for comparative religion and Eastern Philosophy courses.
 They also major reviews in leading newspapers and journals:

 Bhagavad Gita – The Song of God

 Through a collaboration between noted English author, Christopher Isherwood and Vedanta Scholar, Swami Prabhavananda this literary translation earned strong reviews and became one of the best selling English translations of the Hindu scripture.
 Aldous Huxley and Isherwood were students of Prabhavananda.
 Isherwood worked closely with the Swami, getting the meaning from the Swami and putting it into literary English verse and prose.
 Huxley wrote the introduction, in which he traces the origins and dissemination of the Perennial Philosophy through all the major religions of the world; a favorite theme of the author, "The Bhagavad Gita is perhaps the most systematic scriptural statement of the Perennial Philosophy."